 Because of visual processing problems, crowded public places can easily overload individuals with autism, making them feel stressed and anxious, resulting in a meltdown.
 In today’s article we outline five of these aspects of visual processing that you may not have thought of.

 Anxiety levels and meltdowns in Asperger’s are shown to be linked to abnormalities in brain Serotonin levels.
 Sensory Enrichment Therapy can help as an autism treatment.
 Here’s an example of an exercise.

 Several recent studies have concluded that children with autism, severely non verbal or partially verbal improve in both cognition and language when exposed to pleasant music, which has great implications for the development of speech therapy.
 Music also increases their attention and focus.

 Summer has arrived!
-While fun and exciting for many, this season can bring more stress and anxiety for kids on the Autism Spectrum.
-The freedom, adventure, and friendships portrayed by the movies are often overshadowed by overwhelming anxiety.
-Changes in routine lead to unpredictability; warmer temperatures make it difficult to stay comfortable; and extended days […]
+While fun and exciting for many, this season can bring more stress and anxiety for kids on the autism spectrum.
+The freedom, adventure, and friendships portrayed in movies about summertime are often overshadowed by overwhelming anxiety.
+Changes in a child’s routine lead to unpredictability, warmer temperatures make it difficult to stay comfortable, […]

 Dr. Michael Meaney’s research turns the old nature-versus-nurture debate on its head.
 His work shows that a mother’s touch can trigger genes that shape her child’s stress response.

 Tragedy may hit anyone, anywhere at some point in life and this article is about three techniques to help your child with autism recover after a tragedy.

 Children on the autism spectrum usually have difficulties with the sense of touch, or tactile defensiveness.
 This may lead to rituals or aversions in clothing, food, flooring.

 The following check list can help you observe your child and recognize anxiety.
 If you recognize with certainty at least five of those traits, you need to help your child: